anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 - PKI-Catalog
 - Secrets
 - Actions

-#### 7.5.1.2 Deployment Installer & Install Steps

-### 7.5.2 Future Installers

-At this point, the RI is based on Airship, but can be extended to employ any other OpenStack distribution.

 Before getting into the details of descriptor file preparation, it is important to discuss what constitutes infrastructure description, and what are the options available- the related works.
 The term infrastructure is used to refer to both hardware and software components that form the NFV environment, on which the virualized network functions are run.
 As an end-user, one can define/describe the infrastructure using a select set of parameters.
 The below table categorizes these set of parameters, using which a user can describe the infrastructure, and which constitute any infrastructure definition.
 These parameters applies to any Installer available to the end-users, however, some installers may allow user to configure all parameters within a category, whereas some would allow just a subset of it.
 In addition, not all the categories would apply to all the installers.